 \subsection{Quantitative analysis}

 We assess the interpretability techniques using normalized sufficiency (NormSuff) and normalized comprehensiveness (NormComp) metrics that were also employed by \citet{chrysostomou_flexible_2021}.
-We use binary masking technique to obtain rationales, because our rationale choices rely on diverse scoring methods.
-Hence, we do not employ the faithfulness metrics were used by \citet{brinner_model_2023}, which are available for soft-masking techniques.
+In addition, we evaluate each technique by measuring the change in F1-score under sufficiency and comprehensiveness settings.

 \paragraph{Normalized sufficiency} We measure sufficiency as introduced by \citet{carton-etal-2020-evaluating} to quantify how well rationales support the model's original prediction.
-Specifically, sufficiency measures the classifier's confidence in its predicted label $\hat{y}$ for the full input $\mathbf{x}$ versus the extracted rationales $\mathcal{R}$ are provided.
-For sufficiently informative rationales, this difference is expected to be lower for the sufficient rationales.
+Specifically, sufficiency compares the classifier's confidence in its predicted label $\hat{y}$ for the full input $\mathbf{x}$ with its confidence when only the extracted rationales $\mathcal{R}$ are provided.
+For sufficiently informative rationales, this difference is expected to be small.

-However, following \citet{carton-etal-2020-evaluating} we bound the difference between 0 and 1, which is obtained by reversing the computation of sufficiency and limiting the difference in predictions with 0.
+However, following \citet{carton-etal-2020-evaluating} we bound this difference between 0 and 1 by reversing the computation of sufficiency and clipping negative differences at 0.
 Hence, higher values indicate more sufficient rationales.
-To obtain the normalized sufficiency, we use uninformative input (i.e., all text content is masked out) as a baseline ($\text{Suff}(\mathbf{x}, \hat{y}, 0)$).
+To obtain the normalized sufficiency, we use an uninformative input—where all text content is masked out—as a baseline, i.e., $\text{Suff}(\mathbf{x}, \hat{y}, 0)$.

-\paragraph{Normalized comprehensiveness} We assess comprehensiveness using NormComp metric \cite{carton-etal-2020-evaluating}.
-The metric computes comprehensiveness by measuring the difference in prediction of the classifier, when the rationales are removed from the input, i.e., when it is evaluated on $\mathbf{x}_{\textbackslash\mathcal{R}}$).
-Larger values represent that the rationales contain important information for the model's prediction.
+\paragraph{Normalized comprehensiveness} We assess comprehensiveness using the NormComp metric \cite{carton-etal-2020-evaluating}.
+The metric computes comprehensiveness by measuring the change in prediction of the classifier when the rationales are removed from the input, i.e., when it is evaluated on $\mathbf{x}_{\textbackslash\mathcal{R}}$.
+Larger values indicate that the rationales contain important information for the model's prediction.

 As it was done for sufficiency analysis, we use the uninformative input as a baseline ($\text{Comp}(\mathbf{x}, \hat{y}, 0)$).